Updated June 15, 2021

 The CDC has updated its clinical considerations to include updates on eligible ages, co-administration of COVID-19 vaccines with other recommended immunizations, and information for vaccination of children and adolescents.

 Thinking about what your patients will ask after the announcement?
 You can use our COVID-19 Vaccine FAQs to answer their most common questions about the vaccines.
 We'll continue updating as new information is released.

 To date, no COVID-19 vaccine candidates have been approved (licensed) by the FDA.
 The FDA issued emergency use authorizations for three vaccines.
 EUAs were given for mRNA vaccines from Pfizer/BioNTech and Moderna in December 2020.
-The third EUA was issued on February 27, 2021 for the Janssen (J&J) COVID-19 vaccine, which uses a non-replicating adenovirus vector.
-More information can be found at https://www.fda.gov/media/146305/download.
+The third EUA was issued on February 27, 2021 for the Janssen (Johnson & Johnson) COVID-19 vaccine, which uses a non-replicating adenovirus vector.
+Read more.